 Alcohol can affect how well ASM works and can also trigger (bring on) seizures for some people.
 This depends on the ASM, how much the person drinks, and how they react to alcohol.
 Drinking alcohol when taking ASM is a personal choice and the PIL, or your specialist, will be able to tell you more about drinking alcohol with that medication.

 When should I take my ASM?

-ASM works best when they are taken regularly and at about the same time every day.
+ASM works best when it is taken regularly and at about the same time every day.
 For most ASMs it does not matter when in the day you take them, only that you try to stick to the same time every day.
-If you take them more than once a day it is useful to try to take them evenly spaced out.
+If you take it more than once a day it is useful to try to take it evenly spaced out.

 If you are unsure about when to take your ASM you could talk to your specialist or pharmacist.
 The aim of taking ASM is to make your treatment as simple and convenient as possible so that it fits into your daily routine.